 According to the World Health Organization, climate change has considerable impacts on the safety of food.
 These indirectly and directly place the health of the public at risk.

 Changing rainfall patterns and an increase in extreme weather conditions such as temperature are the direct result of climate change.
 These conditions impact the occurrence and persistence of viruses, parasites, fungi, and harmful algae which increase the risk of foodborne diseases and toxic contamination.
+This is another challenge from the list of food safety challenges.

 Veterinary medicines inside plants and animal feed and chemical residue of pesticides increase the risks.
 Contamination of foods with industrial heavy metals and pollutants changes the crop varieties, cultivation methods, redistribution of sediments and soil contribute to mortality rates.